Cotton & Woven Cotton Rugs

 Dining room rugs — when selecting a cotton rug for your dining room, make sure it is large enough to accommodate your dining setting.
 The rug should be large enough to fit all the chairs in a drawn out position comfortably.
 As a general guide, 290x200cm cotton rugs will fit a 6-8 seat dining setting while a 330x240cm cotton rug will fit an 8-10 seat dining setting.

 Living room rugs — If you’re using your living room rug to create a unified space, it's best to choose a rug that comfortably fits all your living room furniture with enough space for a border around the edge.
-Alternatively, living room rugs can be used to connect lounges and create a communal space.
+Alternatively, living room rugs can be used to connect lounges and create a communal area.

 Bedroom rugs — When placing a large rug underneath your bed, ensure the rug is placed with an even amount of rug showing on either side of the bed, assuming the bed isn’t against the wall.
 Consider the amount of rug that will be on show either side of the bed and choose your pattern accordingly.
 Another option for bedrooms is to place small cotton rugs next to the bed.